Baby Crying While Bathing – Know Why Your Child Hates Bath-Time

 8. Uncomfortable Bathing Area

 Things which might seem immaterial to us can be a cause of concern for the babies.
-The temperature of your hand when you hold the baby, the room temperature in the bathroom, the presence of dust, allergens in the bathing area can all lead to the baby getting irritated and in turn starting to hate bath time.
+The temperature of your hand when you hold the baby, the room temperature in the bathroom, and the presence of dust, and allergens in the bathing area can all lead to the baby getting irritated and in turn starting to hate bath time.

 What Can You Do?